 Failure to heed this warning can result in death or serious injury, or damage to equipment.
-If you hear a noise not associated with normal lift operation, or, if there is any indications of impending lift failure - CEASE OPERATION IMMEDIATELY! - Inspect, correct and/or replace parts as required.
+If you hear a noise not associated with normal lift operation or if there are any indications of impending lift failure - CEASE OPERATION IMMEDIATELY! - Inspect, correct and/or replace parts as required.